lit/lit.dev/packages/lit-dev-content/site/articles/article/redux-reactive-controllers.md

 {% aside "info" "no-header" %}

-If the host is already attached to the DOM or rendered onto the page, then `hostConnected()` will be called after attaching the Reactive Controller via `addController()`.
+If the host is already attached to the DOM or rendered onto the page – it is recommended that implementations of `ReactiveControllerHost` call `hostConnected()` after attaching the Reactive Controller via `addController()`.

 {% endaside %}